HsinChouYang/TPMI_Cohort/README.md

 - Vital signs

 # Population structure
-## PCA
+## Principal Component Analysis(PCA)
 - step1 : SNP pruning
-In this step, we aim to generate a pruned subset of variants for Principal Component Analysis (PCA).
+In this step, we aim to generate a pruned subset of variants for PCA.
 The command excludes the long-range linkage disequilibrium (LRLD) regions specified in LRLD.txt and performs an independent pairwise pruning with a window size of 5000kb, step size of 1, and a linkage disequilibrium (LD) threshold of 0.2.

 ```
 ./plink2 --bfile tpmi \